stephanenicolas/Quality-Tools-for-Android/README.md

 * after each "maven update" of your project, remember to configure the build path of your project, go to the last tab and *uncheck* maven dependencies so that they are not included into the final apk.
 * in your eclipse junit configuration for your project, add both "bin/classes" to the classpath, and set the environment variable ANDROID_HOME to the android home folder on your computer.
+* add the android jars from your maven repository to your junit run configuration in eclipse.

+TODO : POST a SNAPSHOT of the JUnit run config in eclipse

 Now, simply execute your project as a JUnit project and all robolectric tests will get executed.